Davoto/Automatic-IP-Script/readme.md

    ```
    0 * * * * python3 /home/"Username"/Automatic-IP-Script/main.py
+   @reboot python3 /home/"Username"/Automatic-IP-Script/main.py
    ```

-   This should make this script run at every hour of the day to make sure your domain keeps updated.
+   This should make this script run at every hour of the day and also at startup to make sure your domain keeps updated.